 A single amateur videotape exists of one of the first four deaf children born in the village (now deceased), taped when he was in his late 60s.
 In it, he tells a story to a group of younger men (all hearing), a tale from the history of the Al-Sayyid tribe.
 It is a story that is said to have been conveyed to him gesturally by his hearing father and, though it is probably rehearsed, it is clearly not a rote performance, but rather one that is fully internalized, interpreted, and re-imparted by the teller.
-A stretch of narrative is shown in Figure 7.
-Each line in the gloss is an intonational phrase in this figure.
-These phrases are separated by clear pauses -- typically, full relaxation of the hands.
+A stretch of narrative is shown in Fig. 7.
+Each line in the gloss is an Intonational Phrase in this figure.
+These phrases are separated by clear pauses - typically, full relaxation of the hands.
 The story was translated by the man's son.

+GLOSS TRANSLATION

-RUN-AWAY '(They each) took off (on horseback) and RUN RUN SWORD GUN HIT GUN BLOCK HIT SHOOT GUN RUN GUN-AWAY galloped.
-(The man with) the sword hit (the Al-Sayyid man).
-(He) blocked it with his gun.
-(He) shot back (at his attacker).
+'(They each) took off (on

+RUN-AWAY horseback) and galloped.
+(The

+RUN man with the) sword hit (the Al-

+RUN Sayyid man).
+(He) blocked it with

+SWORD his gun.
+(He) shot back (at his

+GUN attacker).
 The horse fell.
+(The

-(The rider's) eye fell out.
-(The Al-Sayyid man) waved (his) kaffiyeh (to summon people.)'
-SHOOT HIT GUN BLOCK HIT (The Al-Sayyid man) waved (his) kaffiyeh (to summon people.)
+HIT rider's) eye fell out.
+(The al-

+GUN BLOCK Sayyid man) waved (his) kaffiyeh

+HIT (to summon people).'

+SHOOT

+SHOOT

+HORSE FALL

+EYE FALL-OUT

+KAFFIYEH TWIRL